aarondack/Redux-Bank/README.md

 Clone or fork the repo.

 * `npm install` to install dependencies
+* During the `npm install` there will be a pause for semantic ui options, you should be able to enter through all of them, once the build is finished `cd` into the semantic folder and run `gulp build`
 * `npm run dev` to load up the app
 * `npm test` to run unit tests